MIDI: Time code

 A sequencer can drive a MIDI system with its internal clock, but when a system contains multiple sequencers, they must synchronize to a common clock.
-MIDI Time Code (MTC), developed by Digidesign, implements SysEx messages that have been developed specifically for timing purposes, and is able to translate to and from the SMPTE time code standard.
-MIDI Clock is based on tempo, but SMPTE time code is based on frames per second, and is independent of tempo.
-MTC, like SMPTE code, includes position information, and can adjust itself if a timing pulse is lost.
+MIDI timecode (MTC), developed by Digidesign, implements SysEx messages developed specifically for timing purposes, and can translate to and from the SMPTE timecode standard.
 MIDI interfaces such as Mark of the Unicorn's MIDI Timepiece can convert SMPTE code to MTC.
+While MIDI clock is based on tempo, timecode is based on frames and is independent of tempo.
+MTC, like SMPTE timecode, includes position information and can recover in the event of a dropout.

 Machine control

 MIDI Machine Control (MMC) consists of a set of SysEx commands that operate the transport controls of hardware recording devices.
-MMC lets a sequencer send Start, Stop, and Record commands to a connected tape deck or hard disk recording system, and to fast-forward or rewind the device so that it starts playback at the same point as the sequencer.
+MMC lets a sequencer send Start, Stop, and Record commands to a connected tape deck or hard disk recording system, and to fast-forward or rewind the device to start playback at the same point as the sequencer.
 No synchronization data is involved, although the devices may synchronize through MTC.